Menu

 Stakeholder

-Unpack the reasoning behind the current workflow and its sequence
+Uncover the reasoning behind the current process flow and sequence

-Pinpoint the most critical information agents need to complete
+Pinpoint the most critical information users seek when viewing a property

 Information Architecture